 The first step in setting up your LLC is to name your business.
-You must select a name that is appropriate for your business.
+It is crucial that you select a name that best represents your business.
 A good name can help you establish not only a brand but also attract customers.
 Ensure that your LLC has a name that is easy to remember and catchy.

 While naming your LLC, you must follow all the naming guidelines the State of Vermont has laid down.

-The name of the LLC should be unique and must not resemble the name of any existing entity that has been permitted to conduct business in the State of Vermont.
+The name of the LLC should be unique and must not be identical to the name of any existing entity that has been permitted to conduct business in the State of Vermont.

 The name you select for your LLC should not give the impression that your entity is a government agency.
 Therefore, you cannot use terms like “F.B.I.” or “Treasury.”

 Similarly, usage of certain words, like “Bank” or “University,” is restricted and involves obtaining the written consent of concerned authorities and additional paperwork and compliance requirements.

 Additionally, your name should not contain any words that are discriminatory, indecent or obscene.

 Does Your Business Require a DBA?

 A DBA (doing business as) enables you to operate your LLC under a different name.
 A DBA is more popularly called an ‘assumed name’ in Vermont.